Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Sylvania has a median taxpayer income of $54,478 and an average income of $86,505 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is notably higher than Greater Sydney's median income of $60,817 and average income of $83,003.
+The median taxpayer income in Sylvania is $54,478, with an average of $86,505, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+Nationally, this is extremely high, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $59,305 (median) and $94,169 (average) as of September 2025.
-According to the 2021 Census figures, incomes in Sylvania are at the 60th percentile nationally.
-The income analysis shows that 28.5% of individuals earn between $1,500 and $2,999 weekly, consistent with regional levels at 30.9%.
-A substantial proportion, 30.8%, have incomes above $3,000 per week, indicating strong economic capacity in the suburb.
-High housing costs consume 17.2% of income, but strong earnings place disposable income at the 61st percentile nationally.
+According to the 2021 Census figures, household, family and personal incomes in Sylvania cluster around the 60th percentile nationally.
+Income analysis reveals that 28.5% of the community falls within the $1,500 - $2,999 earnings band (3,085 individuals), consistent with broader trends across regional levels showing 30.9% in the same category.
+A substantial proportion of high earners, at 30.8%, indicates strong economic capacity throughout the suburb.
+High housing costs consume 17.2% of income, though strong earnings still place disposable income at the 61st percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income